ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 ## Easy Image Demo

-See the [working "Easy Image Plugin" sample](https://sdk.ckeditor.com/samples/easyimage.html) that showcases the Easy Image plugin with its uploading, captioning and custom styles.
+See the {@linksdk easyimage working "Easy Image Plugin" sample} that showcases the Easy Image plugin with its uploading, captioning and custom styles.

 ## Related Features